jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   bindings.
 Use in place of clove hitch or right-angle knot.
 The old-timers say you have to cut it off; but with synthetic rope, untying is perfectly feasible.
-- **Slipped double constrictor knot.** Use in place of clove hitch to make it easily untied.
+- **Slipped double constrictor knot.** Use in place of clove hitch as a secure but easily untied binding.

 <div class="gallery" markdown="1">
 ![][dbl-constrictor-photo]